An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: Discussion

+Furthermore, the experiments were conducted on static retrospective datasets and therefore do not capture the temporal dynamics of real clinical environments.
+In practice, patient populations, disease prevalence, documentation practices, and clinical workflows evolve continuously over time.
+As a result, the performance patterns and computational scaling relationships reported here may differ under streaming or continuously updated deployment conditions.
+Predictive improvements observed on historical datasets do not necessarily translate into clinical utility once issues such as workflow integration, clinician trust, alert fatigue, institutional governance, and regulatory oversight are considered.
+Prospective studies embedded within real clinical workflows remain necessary before operational conclusions can be drawn.

+\RW{ The present analysis also focused primarily on overall predictive robustness rather than subgroup-specific fairness.
+Although Macro F1-score provides greater sensitivity to minority-class performance than aggregate accuracy metrics, it does not directly assess demographic equity.
+Whether the robustness advantages observed for certain model families translate into equitable performance across patient populations defined by race, sex, age, geography, or socioeconomic status remains an important open question.
+Addressing this will require dedicated subgroup-level analyses, calibration studies, and fairness-aware evaluation protocols. }

-Questions of fairness intersect closely with questions of context.
-While subgroup analyses address which patient populations models serve equitably, geographic and institutional diversity determines where such models can be trusted.
-Both MIMIC-IV-ED and eICU represent academic medical centers in the United States with specific patient populations, clinical practices, and documentation standards.
-The generalizability of our findings to community hospitals, international healthcare systems, or resource-constrained settings remains to be established.
+Both MIMIC-IV-ED and eICU originate from academic medical centers in the United States.
+The extent to which these findings generalize to community hospitals, non-U.S. healthcare systems, or resource-constrained clinical environments remains uncertain and should be validated more broadly.

-Future research should address these limitations holistically: through prospective validation studies that evaluate model performance in live clinical workflows, comprehensive fairness analyses across demographic subgroups, and extension to multimodal healthcare AI systems.
-Additionally, investigation of hybrid architectures that combine the robustness of ensemble methods with the representational capacity of deep learning for specific modalities represents a promising direction for clinical AI development.
+Future work could extend these findings in several directions, including prospective validation in live clinical settings, broader fairness and calibration analyses, benchmarking against newly emerging tabular foundation models, and expansion toward multimodal clinical AI systems.
+Another promising direction lies in hybrid approaches that combine the robustness and efficiency of classical ensemble methods with the representational flexibility and adaptation capabilities of pretrained foundation models.